Laws of Chemical Combination Questions

 (a) Number of atoms in one gram of element

-(b) Number of millilitres which one mole of a gaseous substances occupies at NTP
+(b) Number of milliliters which one mole of a gaseous substance occupies at NTP

 (c) Number of molecules present in one gram molecular mass of a substance